Green Figs: Description, Flavor, Benefits, And Uses

 What are Green Figs?

 Green figs are the unripe fruit of the ficus tree.
-They have a green, waxy skin and are soft to the touch.
-The flesh of green figs is pale yellow, and they have a sweet, mild flavor.
-When ripe, they turn brownish-black and are much sweeter.
-Green figs are often eaten fresh or used in jams, jellies, and preserves.
+They have a green, waxy outer layer and a soft texture.
+The flesh of green figs is pale yellow and has a sweet and mild taste.
+As they mature, they turn to a brownish-black color and become much sweeter.
+Green figs are commonly eaten fresh or used for making jams, jellies, and preserves.

 History and Origin of Green Figs